malgorzatatalaga/Learining-Kotlin/README.md

-# Kotlin-Playground
+# Learing Kotlin
-A simple project to help me learn Kotlin.
+This project contains notes and examples form the Kotlin Documentation and some libraries I used in order to complete the Tasklist project.